 Profile:I am a cultural entrepreneur: cultural historian, art curator, writer and project manager.
 Internationally oriented and based in the Netherlands, I successfully initiate, develop and support new platforms and approaches and build bridges in practical ways.
 Analytical in mindset, yet excellent in presentation, uniting people around a shared goal.

-present: concept phase of an extensive European art project
+2020-present: Concept phase of an extensive European art project.

 2019-2020: Co-curator and project manager of Art Stations of the Cross Deventer, an international contemporary art project presented in secular and religious heritage locations linking art, spirituality, justice and charity in the local community.
 News and blogs about the project: in English and Dutch.

-2019-2020: Curator of an exhibition about the works of Gyula Somos in Museum Soest.
+2019-2020: Curator of the exhibition Mysteriespel with the paintings of Gyula Somos in Museum Soest.

 2017-present: Cultural entrepreneur, founder of Visio Divina.